madhuvanthiram/ShoppingCart_ReactJS/README.md

 The technologies implemented in this project are React, JSX, and CSS.
 I chose to use the create-react-app boilerplate to minimize initial.

-DISCLAIMER:All images used here are for illustrative purposes only and not for any commercial purpose.